cjsteel/presentation-reveal-md-ansible-dev-stack/slides.md

     transition: 'fade'
 ---

-## An Ansible Development Stack
+## An Automation Development Stack

-One Implementation of an Ansible Orchestration Development Stack that leverages some new and old *magical* powers.
+One Implementation of an automation and configuration stack that allows users to leverage a complex stack via a *high level of abstraction* in order to reduce complexity.

-Christopher Steel, 2018
+Christopher Steel, December 14th, 2018

-Note: I love this stack, other might want to consider another implementation of this highly flexible stack or may want to borrow some of the underlying ideas for other interesting projects.
+Note: I love this stack for systems admin/Dev Ops work.
+Users with different goals might want to modify it.

 ----

+### Obtaining a *High Level of Abstraction*

+In this case obtaining a *High Level of Abstraction*:

+* Makes is "easy" to leverages the *magical* powers of some complex technology.
+* Allows for the creation of provider agnostic automation scripts which in turn
+* Leads to standardized automation roles.
+* Likely to increase development velocity, perhaps significantly.

 ### Not exactly magic but...